ncezid-biome/BIOME-scripts/README.md

     conda activate misc-python

+### calculateJaccard.py
+#### Joseph S. Wirth, 2024
+Calculates the Jaccard index for a collection of fasta files.
+Relies on positional arguments.
+Outputs a square matrix with `1.0` along the diagonal (self-vs-self comparisons).

 ### downloadAssemblies.py
 #### Joseph S. Wirth, 2023
 Downloads assemblies from a text file containing one accession number for NCBI Assembly per line.
 Can optionally specify an output directory (default: current directory) or have the files be renamed to match the accession numbers in the text file.